melaniede/code-refactor/README.md

 [Deployed Application Link](https://melaniede.github.io/code-refactor/)

+## Summary
+The Horiseon's marketing website was refactored to make the site more accessibility friendly, ensure all links were working properly, and the code was streamlined.

 ## Changes made to this project included:
 - Added alt text to images
 - Added footer tag